Wholesale pricing – How do you get it right?

 Another issue if your wholesale prices are too low is the risk of making your products appear “cheap”.
 If the customers’ perceived value of your products is low, they might not want to purchase them even if they get a great deal.

-So how do you ensure you land your prices somewhere in between too high and too low?
+So how do you ensure you land your prices somewhere between too high and too low?
 We will give you some hints in the next section.

 How to set the correct prices